Darth Vader vs Luke Skywalker: Who Holds Greater Power

 As Anakin, Vader once wielded a blue-bladed saber before losing it on Mustafar.
 Upon embracing the dark side, he constructed a menacing red lightsaber, a direct reflection of his new allegiance to hatred and anger.

-Luke’s first lightsaber, inherited from Anakin, was also blue.
+Luke’s lightsaber, inherited from Anakin, at first, was also blue.
 However, after its loss during a pivotal duel, Luke crafted his own green lightsaber – a symbol of maturity, independence, and a deeper mastery of the Force.

 Each blade not only served as a weapon but stood as a mirror to the evolving journeys of their wielders.